Thomas Guthrie (director)

-Thomas Guthrie is an English director, actor and baritone singer.
+Thomas Guthrie is an English director, actor, writer, composer, arranger, fiddle player and baritone singer.

 Guthrie was born in England.
 He began singing as a boy under George Guest at St John's College, Cambridge.
 He then read Classics at Trinity College, Cambridge before winning a scholarship to study at the Royal Northern College of Music, where he won prizes including the Brigitte Fassbaender Award for Lieder, the Schubert Prize, and an English-Speaking Union (ESU) scholarship to study with Thomas Allen in Chicago.